LV= Equity Release Review 2026

 Costs and Value for Money

 LV does not advertise fixed rates because these depend on your age, health, property value and the features you select.
-However, typical LV rates sit around the middle of the market: not always the cheapest, but competitive given the flexibility and added benefits that come with their equity release products.

 What adds value